Boarding Handbook

 Learn more about family communication, attendance and how to get in touch.

-To ensure continuity of care and student safety, only the Director of Boarding, the Assistant Director of Boarding, the Boarding Life Coordinator or the Health Centre Team can excuse a Boarding student from school whilst living in residence.
+• To ensure continuity of care and student safety, only the Director of Boarding, the Boarding Life Coordinator, the Boarding Administrative Coordinator or the Health Centre Team can excuse a Boarding student from school whilst living in residence.

 Health Centre: